nhv96/nhv96/README.md

 - I'm currently learning the Database Management Systems course on CMU, as I interesting on how a database system works and how to use it properly.
 It would be great if you want to join me and learn together as well.
 - I'm looking to collaborate on any OSS written in Go or Rust.
 - My email: vinhnguyenhoang96@gmail.com or discord: vinhnguyenhoang
+- The cute little trash panda on my profile is credited to @bu2ma_ins on IG.

 <!--
 **VinhNguyenHoang/VinhNguyenHoang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.